Tilapia Fish Tacos

 Assembling the Tacos:

-• Warm the corn tortillas over a gas flame until charred on the edges or by placing them on a hot skillet for a few seconds on each side until they’re pliable.
+• Warm 12 small gluten-free corn tortillas directly over a gas flame for 10-15 seconds per side until charred on the edges, or heat in a dry skillet for a few seconds on each side until pliable.

 Notes